-RUGER® AR-556® rifle magazines are 30-round or less, 5.56mm magazines (marked on the follower).
-Some RUGER® AR-556® models have 5 or 10round magazines for those states and locales with magazine capacity restrictions.
-Use only high-quality AR-style magazines which are clean and in good working order.
-Magazines that have been tested and approved for use with the RUGER® AR-556® are available through Ruger Accessories sales Monday through Friday, 7:30 a.m. - 6:00 p.m. at 1-888-220-1173 ET or 24 hours a day, 7 days a week on the web at www.ShopRuger.com.
+RUGER® AR-556® PISTOL magazines are 30-round or less.
+Some RUGER® AR-556® PISTOL models may have 5 or 10-round magazines for those states and locales with magazine capacity restrictions.
+Use only high-quality, AR-style magazines which are clean and in good working order.
+Magazines that have been tested and approved for use with the RUGER® AR-556® PISTOL are available through Ruger Accessories sales Monday through Friday, 7:30 a.m. - 6:00 p.m. at 1-888-220-1173 ET or 24 hours a day, 7 days a week on the web at ShopRuger.com.

-I OADING THE MAGAZINE
+LOADING THE MAGAZINE

-Use only clean, dry ammunition of the proper caliber manufactured to U.S. Industry specifications, in good condition.
+Use only clean, dry ammunition of the proper caliber manufactured to U. S. Industry specifications, in good condition.
 (See Notice and Warnings in other sections of this manual pertaining to Ammunition).